zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-viewmodel.md

 This example will always need a readonly textbox for the name and an OK button to close the blade, so they are created in the constructor.
 The constructor is not aware of  the value of the name textbox yet, because the values are only known after the  data is retrieved.
 The value can be updated later because the `value` property of the textbox view model is observable, as in the following example of the blade  `ViewModel` constructor.

-  gitdown": "include-section", "file":"../Samples/InternalSamplesExtension/Extension/Client/Blades/ViewModelInitExample/ViewModels/ViewModelInitExample.ts", "section": "bladeViewModel#constructor"}
+ {"gitdown": "include-section", "file":"../Samples/InternalSamplesExtension/Extension/Client/Blades/ViewModelInitExample/ViewModels/ViewModelInitExample.ts", "section": "bladeViewModel#constructor"}

 #### Observable and non-observable values